AcademySoftwareFoundation/rawtoaces/docs/index.rst

 =======================

 RAWtoACES is a tool for converting RAW camera images to ACES (Academy Color Encoding System) format.
-It provides both a command-line utility and C++/Python libraries for integration into other applications.
+It provides both a command-line utility and a C++ library for integration into other applications.

 .. toctree::
    :maxdepth: 2